onnx/onnxmltools/onnxmltools/convert/README.md

 A converter is a function used to convert an `Operator` into some ONNX components.
 For example, to represent a Core ML LSTM, we may create several ONNX nodes and initializers.

 Every converter has three input arguments, `scope`, `operator`, and `container`.
 The `scope` is a `Scope` object including some functions for declaring new operators and new variables.
 The `operator` is an `Operator` object, which is the major piece you need to convert.
-In addition to the two input and output lists, an `Operator` also contains the input model's operator and some other useful information.
-The last argument, `container`, is used to store all ONNX objects created inside this converter.
+A `operator` contains input and output lists which specify what `operator` should consume and produce, respectively.
+The computation (i.e., generating the outputs from the inputs) conducted by an `operator` is described by its `raw_operator` field (e.g., a scikit-learn random forest classifier) and the converter may follow `raw_operator` to create some ONNX objects (e.g., `NodeProto`).
+The last argument, `container`, is used to create and store all ONNX objects created inside this converter.
 Note that all the ONNX objects stored in `container` will be passed to an ONNX `ModelProto` at the end of our conversion pipeline.

+The ONNX objects created by a converter can be viewed as a sub-graph where roots and leaves are specified by `operator`'s input and output lists and `nodes` are the ONNX operators used to simulate `raw_operator`'s behavior.
+The converter needs to make sure that those nodes in that sub-graph are connected correctly by properly assigning input and output names.
+To create ONNX operator names and ONNX variable names when composing a sub-graph (we don't need to create `Variable` and `Operator` at all because having names is enough for connecting ONNX nodes), the naming functions in `scope` should be called.

 To invoke converters in a topological order, call `convert_topology(...)` defined in _topology.py